gkcgautam/dropbox-mysql-backup/README.md

       *HAVE* to be the root user, but you'll want a user that has access to everything being backed up...

+   2. You can also set MYSQL_HOSTNAME and MYSQL_PORT appropiately, if the defaults don't work for you.

       NOTE: In a proper production environment, you probably won't want auth details like this to be hardcoded.
 Re-write to whatever works for your environment.